 The area around the square itself is packed with shops, bars, pubs and restaurants, as well as a number of hotels.
 You will not have to go far to find whatever it is your are looking for.
 Bucharest's Old Town is directly south of the square.

 The first skyscraper to be built in Bucharest (from 1968-71), this is still the tallest hotel in the city (complete with a swimming pool and – during the summer, sun terrace - on the top floor).
-The InterContinental was the first major five-star
+The Grand Hotel Bucharest was the first major five-s

 British Romanian Chamber of Commerce

 The British Romanian Chamber of Commerce is the premier business-led organisation promoting bilateral trade and investment between the United Kingdom and Romania.
 Its mission is to facilitate and increase the trade between the two countries through busin

 This latest project from Carturesti - Romania's finest bookshops - is a sublime space on the ground floor of Bucharest's Architecture Faculty.
 Visually stunning Carturesti Modul opens up an area of the building previously off-limits to the public and red

 Occupying perhaps the very best location in the city centre, with views on to Bucharest's busiest street and square (Universitate), this is a gem of a restaurant and terrace.
 The lunch buffet is a hit with business types (there is a splendid and very

 Unveiled in October 2009, Romania's Holocaust Memorial finally recognises the country's role in the genocide of Europe's Jews.
 As the Wiesel Report - commissioned by the Romanian government to investigate the Holocaust in Romania - concluded, no country